gskinner/JustAddMusic/README.md

 * load audio files, or drag and drop from local file system
 * keyboard control for volume, seeking, play/pause
 * simple UI to display load status and playback time
-* audio analysis for music visualization
+* robust audio analysis for music visualization
 * enable with a single line of code
 * api for custom UI / controls
 * only ~3kb over the wire